 So I captioned the two images and sent them in to ZUMA Press and then made a point to alert the sales staff.

 Now at this point I had not seen any images of her at the hearing, so I thought maybe I was in good shape for a few big sales.
 But as days went on with no play and as I started seeing other photos of her at the hearing showing up in print and online, I was getting a bit disillusioned

 But then I got the email from ZUMA saying that I got the cover of People Magazine and all I could think is that once again the rule is right, NEVER DELETE ANYTHING.

 I mean lets be fair.
-The only reason I shot the image in the first place was because there was a lady in the front row with great legs.
+The only reason I shot the image in the first place was because there was a lady in the front row with long legs that just really stood out from the group she was sitting with.
 I had no idea who she was and I easily could have just trashed the image while editing.